a7b23/H-Divergence/README.md

 ```
 More arguments please check the help.

-To replicate the results from the paper, you can run the previous script or choose --vtype = vmin directly
+To replicate the results from the paper, choose --vtype = vmin.

+To perform the full hyperparameter search, run the previous script directly.

 ### HDGM
 Power Results